christophstrasen/WorldObserver/docs_internal/logbook.md

 ### Next steps
 - Decide whether and how to introduce `scope="allLoaded"` for squares (loaded-cell sweep vs event stream) without blurring probe vs event semantics.
 - Consider adding a small interest-validation test suite that asserts all supported combinations from `docs_internal/interest_combinations.md` remain accepted and that forbidden knobs are rejected/ignored deterministically.

+## day14 – Rooms facts, cell room list probing, and stable room IDs

+### Highlights
+- Added a new room fact family backed by `IsoRoom` snapshots and a corresponding observation stream:
+  - Event-driven scope: `type="rooms", scope="onSeeNewRoom"` via `Events.OnSeeNewRoom`.
+  - Probe-driven scope: `type="rooms", scope="allLoaded"` via `getCell():getRoomList()` with a time-sliced cursor.
+- Simplified rooms acquisition deliberately: removed any “drive-by”/piggyback probing through squares; rooms now come only from `onSeeNewRoom` + `allLoaded`.
+- Standardized room record timestamping on `sourceTime` (ms) and kept room records as small snapshots (ids, counts, flags, bounds where available).
+- Introduced `helpers/java_list.lua` for defensive Java-backed list access (`size`/`get`) across Kahlua quirks (including non-indexable values that stringify like `[]`).
+- Fixed a real-world room identity problem:
+  - Engine room/roomDef ids can exceed Lua number precision, causing collisions and confusing dedup/highlight behavior.
+  - Room records now use a stable string `roomId` derived from the **first room square** coordinates: `x123y456z7`.
+  - `roomDefId` remains as optional metadata (best-effort), not a key.
+- Improved smoke usability:
+  - Extended `examples/smoke_console_showcase.lua` to include rooms with `rooms.allLoaded` interest.

+### Lessons
+- Avoid using large engine “IDs” as Lua numbers for keys: once values exceed IEEE-754 safe integer range, collisions become subtle and hard to diagnose.
+- For identity keys, prefer **stable, domain-derived strings** (like coordinate-based ids) over best-effort engine ids when running in Lua/Kahlua.
+- Java/Kahlua interop needs explicit guardrails: an “empty list” can be present but non-indexable (`[]`), so even method lookups must be defensive.

+### Next steps
+- Consider a small optional debug mode to report rooms where `getSquares()` is unavailable (`[]`) so we can understand when/why certain rooms can’t be highlighted or keyed.
+- Decide whether the “first square” rule should be upgraded to “minimum square” (order-independent) if we ever see unstable ordering in `getSquares()` in practice.